ievaprev/MiniNetflix/README.md

  **User registration & login**:
     - Users are registered with unique IDs, and their data is stored in MongoDB.
     - Login functions use JWT tokens for authentication and session management.

 **Movie management**:
     - Includes listing movies, filtering by genre or release year, and sorting by release year.
     - Users can access and filter movies.

 **Reviews & ratings**:
     - Users can leave reviews and ratings for movies, which requires an active user session (token).

 **Subscription management**:
     - Users can change their subscription plan and view their active subscription.
     - Subscription validity is automatically set based on the selected plan duration.

 **Analytics**:
     - "Top Movies": identifies the highest-rated movies (average rating, review count).
     - "Top Reviewers": identifies the most active users by review count.
     - Both functions use MongoDB aggregation queries.

+# V0.2

+**Redis caching layer**:
+   - Frequently accessed endpoints (movie list, filters, sorting) were cached in Redis to reduce MongoDB load.
+   - Cached responses have TTL to ensure freshness.

+**Analytics optimization**:
+   - “Top Movies” and “Top Reviewers” results are cached in Redis, avoiding repeated heavy MongoDB aggregations.

+**Review updates**:
+   - When a user posts a review, Redis clears affected cache keys (movie-specific data + analytics) to keep results consistent.